Kount/kount.github.io/_docs/kountcontrol.md

 * Predictive Response Harness and Sandbox: environmentDomain = “api-sandbox”
 * Production: environmentDomain = “api”

-**version:** While every attempt will be made to not create breaking changes to our API endpoints, we recognize that there may be times when to add new functionality we must make breaking changes.
-In those events, we will version our API endpoint.
+**version:** While every attempt will be made to not create breaking changes to the API endpoints, it is recognized that there may be times when to add new functionality breaking changes may occur.
+In those events, the version of API endpoint will increment.

 **dataCollectionHost:** It is important to use the proper data collection host to ensure that sessions are properly aligned between data collection and login requests.